 If you have questions

-Contact the Centre for Student Involvement & Careers for career-related information or to drop in to career advising.
+Contact the UBC Career Centre for career-related information or to drop in to career advising.